pranav-ap/blog/content/posts/Statistics and Probability Theory/hypothesis-testing.md

 - Choose a level of significance $\alpha$
 - Choose and calculate the test statistic
 - Calculate $p$-value
+- If $p$-value is smaller than level of significance then reject the null hypothesis

 <figure style="width: 920px">
     <img src="/media/statistics and probability theory/hyp-test.png" alt="Hypothesis Testing">